rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc-internals.md

 render process, it runs a much simpler crate walk to grab *just* the hand-written documentation.
-Combined with the aforementioned "`find_testable_code`" in `html/markdown.rs`, it builds up a collection of tests to run before handing them off to the test test runner.
+Combined with the aforementioned "`find_testable_code`" in `html/markdown.rs`, it builds up a collection of tests to run before handing them off to the test runner.
 One notable location in `test.rs` is the function `make_test`, which is where hand-written doctests get transformed into something that can be executed.